German passport: Different spellings of the same name within the same document

-"Gorbaçov" in Turkish, and so on.
+"Gorbaczow" in Polish, and so on.

 German naming law accepts umlauts and/or ß in family names as a reason for an official name change (even just the change of the spelling, e.g. from Müller to Mueller or from Weiß to Weiss is regarded as a name change).

 Issuing process

 German passports are issued, just like German ID cards, by local municipal registration offices.
 Applicants have to apply for a new passport in person and the data in newly issued passports is essentially an authenticated copy of the personal data found in locally stored registration documents.
 Passports are then manufactured centrally at the Bundesdruckerei in Berlin.

 A German passport (32 pages, usually produced within four to eight weeks, issued to a person 24 years and older) costs €70.
 A passport for a person under the age of 24 which has a validity of six years costs €37.50.
 A 48 pages passport costs a premium of €22, express delivery (usually produced within three days) a premium of €32.

 When applying at a German diplomatic mission abroad, an additional fee of €31 applies.
-Applying via a honorary consul incurs a further additional charge of €33.60 to 96.50 (depending on the zone level).
+Applying via an honorary consul incurs a further additional charge of €33.60 to 96.50 (depending on the zone level).
 This is intended to cover the additional costs of applying abroad.